FastReports/FastReport-Cloud-PHP/docs/Api/ExportsApi.md

 exportFolderAndFileMoveFilesToBin($subscription_id, $selected_files_vm)
 ```

-Move folders and files to bin
+Move folders and files to the recycle bin

-User with a Delete permission can access this method.
+User with a Delete Entity permission can access this method.

 ### Example